40 Best Female Singers of the 70s: Notable Women in Music

 5. Gladys Knight

-Gladys Knight, lead singer of Gladys Knight & the Pips, brought a soulful and commanding voice to the 70s music scene.
-As a force to be reckoned with in the 1970s, her group delivered memorable performances and iconic hits.
-Gladys Knight impacted the female singers of the 1970s music scene.
-She is one of the best female vocalists.
+Gladys Knight, the lead singer of Gladys Knight and the Pips, offered a very soulful forceful voice to the stage in the 70s.
+Her group were unforgettable performers and they produced groundbreaking hits, as a force to reckon in the 1970s.
+Gladys Knight influenced the female singers of the 70s music scene.
+She is among the most impressive female singers.

 6. Linda Ronstadt